 Check out our Online Resources Links page for links to curriculum information and purchase.
 Just keep two things in mind: 1) Sometimes finding the right curriculum is a matter of trial and error.
 2) There is no perfect curriculum.
 What is a great fit for another family, may not work well for yours…and vice versa.

 Can I actually find curriculum on the island?

 YES!
 Finding curriculum on Guam can be different than for our stateside counterparts.
 While we don’t have massive curriculum fairs, many local homeschoolers have found stores like Faith Bookstore, Twinkles, School Essentials and local thrift shops to be helpful.
 The library has some of the classics you might need.
 Oftentimes members share, swap or sell materials.
-In the spring GHSA holds an annual curriculum fair where members sell used material.
-If you become a member you will also receive regular emails from group members and sometimes they are selling their used homeschool materials.
+If you become a member, you will receive emails and Facebook notices from group members who are selling their used homeschool materials.
 What you can’t find locally, you can order online.
 Many companies are used to shipping to Guam and have reasonable shipping rates.
 Others may not however, that may sometimes be remedied by a direct phone call to the manufacturer or distributor.
 Our Homeschooling on Guam/Guam Resources link has some information that may be helpful.

 What about sports?
 Can my homeschooled child participate in school sports on Guam?